KenoLeon/Front-End-Web-Dev-UI-UX/_posts/2016-09-22-javascript-chart-libraries-d3js.md

 <p data-height="500" data-theme-id="0" data-slug-hash="wzgvNG" data-default-tab="result" data-user="k3no" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/k3no/pen/wzgvNG/">D3.js Bar Chart</a> by Eugenio - Keno -  Leon (<a href="http://codepen.io/k3no">@k3no</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 It is unfortunately not as simple as with other libraries, but the gist is that you need to change your domains,ranges ( for scales and proper display of information) and the html elements to represent your data, in this case svg rectangles.
-Aditionally, you might need to use some extra functions provided by d3.js ( in this case scaleband and bandwidth) to help you finish the chart.
+Additionally, you might need to use some extra functions provided by d3.js ( in this case scaleband and bandwidth) to help you finish the chart.

 <div class="challenge"><b>Things I did not cover/further challenges:</b> This is just a very basic overview of D3.js; there are literally a thousand things I didn't cover, I might do another post, but in the mean time you could look into different types of charts, multiple series, responsive charts and animations</div>